kovitikus/hecate-mud/docs/general/mud_online_hosting.md

 > **WARNING!**
 > Some users have reported that the migration step fails.
 If this happens, it is likely you are attempting to create a new empty Evennia project.
 You must follow the normal Evennia [Getting Started](https://www.evennia.com/docs/latest/Getting-Started.html#linux-install) instructions to generate a new project. `evennia migrate` will only work after the initial `evennia --init newgamefolder`.

 After some output, your new database file will be generated.
 But your secret_settings.py file will still be missing.
-To fix that, run `evennia -initmissing`
+To fix that, run `evennia --initmissing`

 ![Evennia Generate Missing Secret Settings File](https://i.imgur.com/m1xIN5j.png)